Cheap one-way & return flights to Doha from London

 What is the best time to visit Doha?

 Qatar has been blessed with mineral recourses, wealth and all sorts of attractions, but when it comes to weather, the country can have sweltering summers.
 The best time to visit Doha is in between the months of December and March.
 Visiting Doha in the winters can resolve this issue, as the temperature remains from15°C to 25°C during the above mentioned time frame.
 The city receives little to no rainfall during this season as well, which makes it the best time to explore Doha and all her wonders.

 Hamad International Airport (DOH) is the airport that serves the shining city of Doha.
 The airport replaced the older Doha International Airport and was opened for traffic in 2014.
 The new airport has been designed to process 50 million passengers a year.
 Hamad International is the primary airport for Qatar Airways, which is one of the leading airlines in the world.
-In 2017, 35 million passengers went through the gates of the airport.
+35 million passengers went through the gates of the airport.
 Hamad International Airport has been made on reclaimed land and is only 13 kilometres from the city centre (Al Koot Fort).
 The car ride from the airport to the fort only takes 16 minutes.

 British citizen can obtain a 30-day free tourist visa-waiver at the airport upon arrival in Qatar.
 Please note that you should have a British Passport valid for at least six months from the date you arrive in Qatar.